 This program is designed to prepare counselors for job opportunities in clinical settings including in-patient, out-patient, church counseling centers, university counseling centers, community mental health agencies and social services organizations and private practice.
-Students receive education and training to provide mental health services to individuals (children, adolescent, and adults), couples, and families.
+Students receive education and training to provide mental health services to individuals (children, adolescents, and adults), couples, and families.
 Diverse educational perspectives, distinctive pedagogy, and significant clinical experiences enable our graduates to develop a wide array of clinical skills which can be utilized with diverse client populations in a variety of settings.
 Since the ability to assess, monitor and modify one's strengths and weaknesses is a valued component to becoming a competent and effective counselor, our program includes various classroom opportunities that encourage our graduate students to enhance their self-awareness and growth.
-The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education (CHEA), has granted accreditation to the following program in the Department of Psychology and Counseling at Hardin-Simmons University: Clinical Mental Health Counseling (M.A.).
+The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education (CHEA), has granted accreditation to the Clinical Mental Health Counseling track in the Department of Psychology and Counseling at Hardin-Simmons University.
 CCMF MISSION STATEMENT